Chaganti-Reddy/Monkey-Detection/README.md

 System requirements depends on complexity or size of object detection model, larger model will require more compute power and will be good at detection.
 I have used this in **Google Colab with Tesla T4 GPU & Kaggle with Tesla p100 GPU** which is a good device.
 With my Nvidia Geforce 330 MX GPU based system it is not sufficient to train a YOLOV7 model.

+**Minimum of 4GB NVIDIA Graphics Card is required to train YOLOV7 model.**

 ## Python 3

 Python 3.6 or higher.
 Tested with Python 3.6, 3.7, 3.8, 3.9, 3.10 in Windows 11 and Linux.